2012 Louisville Cardinals football team

 The 2012 Louisville Cardinals football team represented the University of Louisville in the 2012 NCAA Division I FBS football season.
 The Cardinals were led by third-year head coach Charlie Strong and played their home games at Papa John's Cardinal Stadium.
 They were a member of the Big East Conference.
 They finished the season 11–2, 5–2 in Big East play to finish in a four-way tie for the Big East championship.
 As the highest rated of the four Big East champions in the final BCS poll, the Cardinals received the conference's automatic bid into a BCS game.
 They were invited to the Sugar Bowl where they upset the heavily favored Florida Gators.

-Previous season

-The Cardinals finished the 2011 season 7–6, and a 5–2 record in Big East play gave them a share of the conference championship with Cincinnati and West Virginia.
-Due to tiebreaking procedures, the Cardinals did not receive the Big East's automatic bid into a BCS bowl (West Virginia received the bid).
-The Cardinals were instead invited to the Belk Bowl where they were defeated by North Carolina State 24–31.